andrew/ultimate-awesome/README.md

 - [awesome-computer-vision-in-sports](https://github.com/avijit9/awesome-computer-vision-in-sports) - A comprehensive list of papers on computer vision in sports.
 - [awesome-3D-point-cloud-attacks](https://github.com/cuge1995/awesome-3D-point-cloud-attacks) - List of state of the art papers, code, and other resources.
 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
-- [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
 - [ai-collective-tools](https://github.com/Hyraze/ai-collective-tools) - Explore a curated selection of AI tools and resources.
 - [awesome-sca](https://github.com/hysnsec/awesome-sca) - A curated list of Software Component Analysis (SCA) books, courses - free and paid, videos, tools, and tutorials.
 - [awesome-docking](https://github.com/KyGao/awesome-docking) - An awesome & curated list of docking papers.